AAA 2024 Day 3: Wrapping Up The Other New Games In China

 Another Chinese pusher

-They also had an unusual new crane game on hand called “High Five”, which as the name implies has five claws:
+They also had an unusual new crane on hand called “High Five”, which as the name implies has five claws:

 Firestone Amusement / Huoshi Chuan Yu / Gym & Fun